MLXXXp/MicroViewThermostat/README.md

 In addition to the heater *on* and *off* temperature settings, separate high and low *alert* temperatures can be set.
 If the temperature goes outside the range of the *alert* temperatures, the display will flash with a *TOO HIGH!* or *TOO LOW!* message added.

+### Note:

+The font used to display the temperature doesn't include a minus sign.
+Only positive temperatures will display properly unless a different font is used.

 ## Required Libraries

 [MicroView.h](https://github.com/sparkfun/SparkFun_MicroView_Arduino_Library/)